C. J. Chenier: Career

-Chenier grew up in the 1960s, in the housing projects of his native Port Arthur, Texas.
-There, Chenier was aware of, but not exposed to, his father's music as a young child, and had not heard the word Zydeco until later in his youth.
+Chenier grew up in the 1960s, in the housing projects of his birthplace of Port Arthur, Texas.
+He is the son of the Grammy Award-winning "King of Zydeco", Clifton Chenier.
+There, Chenier was aware of, but not exposed to, his father's music as a young child, and had not heard the word zydeco until later in his youth.
 Instead, Chenier developed tastes in the 1970s soul, funk and jazz music of James Brown, Funkadelic, John Coltrane and Miles Davis.

 Upon first listening to his father's music, Chenier thought all the songs sounded the same.
 But he eventually began to appreciate and master the zydeco style, as he later joined and then took over his father's band and career.
 The first instrument Chenier learned to play was the saxophone.
-As a teenager in the early 1970s he played in black Top 40 bands in Port Arthur.
-By the mid 1970s Chenier went to college to study music.
+As a teenager in the early 1970s, he played in black Top 40 bands in Port Arthur.
+By the mid-1970s, Chenier went to college to study music.

-In 1978 his father invited Chenier to play his saxophone with the Red Hot Louisiana Band, whose members also included his Uncle, Cleveland Chenier, on washboard.
+In 1978, his father invited Chenier to play his saxophone with the Red Hot Louisiana Band, whose members also included his uncle, Cleveland Chenier, on washboard.
 By 1985, as his father was growing ill from diabetes, he invited Chenier to start playing the accordion in a larger role with the band, and to open the shows.

 In 1987, the year his father died, Chenier continued his own musical career where his father left off.
 He has since played such venues as the New Orleans Jazz & Heritage Festival, San Diego's Street Scene and Milwaukee's Summerfest.

 Paul Simon first heard Chenier in 1990, and featured him on the album The Rhythm of the Saints, and that year's 'Born At The Right Time' tour.
-In 1992 Chenier played accordion on "Cajun Song", a track on the Gin Blossoms' album, New Miserable Experience.
+In 1992, Chenier played accordion on "Cajun Song", a track on the Gin Blossoms' album, New Miserable Experience.

 1992 saw Chenier featured with the Red Hot Louisiana Band on the PBS music television program Austin City Limits.

 By October 1994, Chenier was signed by Alligator.
 His debut release there was Too Much Fun, named the next year as best zydeco album of 1995 by Living Blues magazine.
 In 1995, Chenier gained his widest audience to date with television appearances on the Jon Stewart Show and CNN.
 His 1996 appearance at the New Orleans Jazz & Heritage Festival was featured in a segment by the VH1 cable music television network, as well as by Entertainment Weekly.

 Chenier and the band also appeared that year at the Austin, Texas, 1996 SxSW Music Conference, a special event for Alligator Records' 25th anniversary.
 Chenier won the 1997 Living Blues' Critics' Poll Award and also an AFIM Indie Award for best zydeco album, for his next release, The Big Squeeze.
 In 2001, Chenier played in front of 60,000 fans at the Chicago Blues Festival.

-In 2001 his recording Step It Up! was released, recorded at Dockside Studios in Maurice, Louisiana.
+In 2001, his recording Step It Up! was released, recorded at Dockside Studios in Maurice, Louisiana.